canmom/vector/VECTOR-s1e.md

 Cirrina looks up from the computer with bleary eyes.
 Shakes her head.
 There are large bags under her eyes, a fuzz of unshaven hair starting to cover her Engineer's tatoos.
 Eledone moves towards her, gently rests a hand on her shoulder.
 The movement causes one of the nearby piles to collapse, scattering Jermaine's belongings all over the floor.

 On the screen, a message board---something or other to do with the VECTORs.
 The light of the screen casts everything in soft shades of green.
-Eledone has been avoiding the news - though it's impossible to miss the broad strokes.
+Eledone has been avoiding the news, though it's impossible to miss the broad strokes.
 Rebel VECTORs attacked, somehow igniting the shattered FURNACE on the outskirts of town.
 A roadway collapsed, by unknown means.
-The provincial Governor, and the commander of the Arbitrators, both resigned in disgrace.
+The provincial Governor and the commander of the Arbitrators both resigned in disgrace.
 Checkpoints on each major street, as if they'd be anything but an inconvenience to a VECTOR.
 Anti-FURNACE protests, a curfew.

 Who gives a shit about any of that, though?